laminlabs/lamindb/README.md

 # LaminDB - Open-source data framework for biology

 LaminDB allows you to query, trace, and validate datasets and models at scale.
-You get context & memory through a lineage-native lakehouse that supports bio-formats, registries & ontologies.
+You get context & memory through a lineage-native lakehouse that supports bio-formats, registries & ontologies while feeling as simple as a file system.

 Agent? [llms.txt](https://docs.lamin.ai/llms.txt)